kcsry/kirppu/DEV_README.md

 5. Install dependencies with pip and dependencies.txt.
 6. Install js dependencies with npm.
 (Needed only if doing CoffeeScript/js/css editing.)
 7. Setup database with dev data.
+8. Run gulp to build frontend code.
-8. Run django with manage.py.
+9. Run django with manage.py.

 ## Example guide